uberj/dnsscopecheck/README.md

 -------
 A lot of dirty hacks happen because named runs in a chroot and this script does not.
-There is a file called 'paths.py' that contains tuples of paths that are swapped when ever a file is loaded.
+There is a file called 'paths.py' that contains tuples of paths that are swapped whenever a file is loaded.
 This swapping is an attempt to replicate the chroot environment.

 Some zone statements reference files that are signed (files that end in a